talonius/hb-downloader/README.md

 ## Installation
 After getting the installation files, you then need to fetch your authentication cookie from humblebundle.com.
-To do so, navigate there, log in and press F12 to open the developper tools of your browser.
+To do so, navigate there, log in and press F12 to open the developer tools of your browser.
 Navigate to the cookies tab, and look for a cookie named `_simple_auth` (on the humblebundle.com domain).
 Copy the value inside the `hb-downloader-settings.yaml` file, or specify it on the command line with the